Montepulciano: A Guide to the Wine City!

-Montepulciano in Italy is a popular destination in Tuscany and a real paradise for connoisseurs and wine lovers.
+Montepulciano in Italy is a very popular destination in Tuscany and a real paradise for connoisseurs and wine lovers.
 Beautifully situated on a hill of the Val d’Orcia and surrounded by green vineyards and olive groves, this medieval town delights with an exceptionally enchanting setting.
-Among the most beautiful attractions in Montepulciano is the historic old town with the picturesque Piazza Grande and of course the red wine Vino Nobile di Montepulciano, which is famous far beyond Italy’s borders.
+Among the most beautiful attractions in Montepulciano is the historic old town with the picturesque Piazza Grande, the cathedral Santa Maria Assunta, the town hall and of course the red wine Vino Nobile di Montepulciano, which is famous far beyond Italy’s borders.

 In this travel guide we give you all the important information and tips for a visit to Montepulciano in Italy.
 We also show you amazing pictures, the most beautiful things to do and where the best accommodations.